 In conclusion, the neshamah is the pure, holy Image of HaShem.
 A person must choose to use his soul to emulate and worship His Creator.
 This is why HaShem made us!

 To close, let me introduce our next words next in this series: Ruach and Nefesh.
 The Ruach is the aspect of our souls for health and vigor.
 The Ruach animates the flesh, as it is said, “…the Ruach is willing, but the flesh is weak” [Mark 14.38].
-The Nefesh refers to human appetite, desires, and character traits such as humility and fear of Heaven, as it is said, “He restores my nefesh.
+The Nefesh refers to human appetite and desires, as it is said, “He restores my nefesh.
 He guides me in paths of righteousness, for His Name’s sake” [Psalm 23.3].
 When we align our nefesh to our own selfish desires, we hide and profane His Light in us.
-But when we align our nefesh and ruach to His will, we proclaim His Name and shine forth His Image.
+Ruach and nefesh each reflect character traits such as lust and anger.
+When we align our nefesh and ruach to His will, we proclaim His Name and shine forth His Image.